 - 12. StreamNet partners should focus first on updating time series data for established trends (i.e., those already defined and mapped in the regional GIS) prior to making any effort to identify and map new stream survey reaches.
 The mapping of new trend locations or the refined mapping of existing trends should only be attempted after determining that the necessary GIS support exists at both the local and regional level. - 13.
-Fish Distribution as a StreamNet data category should be redefined as a GIS dataset that is exchanged (or regionally harvested from data contributors) using GIS file formats instead of regionally coordinated linear event tables.
-This is a significant shift from the traditional StreamNet data exchange model.
+Fish Distribution as a StreamNet data category should continue as a GIS dataset that is exchanged (or regionally harvested from data contributors) using GIS file formats.
+This was a significant shift from the traditional StreamNet data exchange model of regionally coordinated linear event tables when implemented last year.
 While less elegant than the historic approach (using stream routes and measures), this is a practical compromise that respects budget realities.
 This approach should provide the desired functionality of allowing end users and regional partners to simply visualize species distribution and habitat use type in map form.